julia-dizhak/nextjs-blog/README.md

-# Learning Next.js
+# Build a blog using Next.js

-build a web app using nextjs
+I build a simple blog-project step-by-step using Next.js.